andrewferlitsch/Gap/docs/splitter_spec.md

 The constructors calls the `_exists()` and `_collate()` private methods for the specified document.

 •	**Page** – This is a base class for the representation of an extracted page from the document.
-The document class contains a list (index) of the extracted pages as Page objects.
+The `Document` class contains a list (index) of the extracted pages as Page objects.